aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 $ npm install aws-amplify-angular
 ```

-Note that you have installed required packages in this step, but you have not configured any backend services yet.
+Note that you have installed the required Amplify packages in this step.
+In Part 2, you will use those packages to cloud-enable your Ionic app.

 ## Working with Ionic